 The University of Wisconsin Oshkosh is the first campus in the U. S. declared a Fair Trade University.
 Fair trade is a system of international trade that works for financial security, social justice, and environmental stewardship for growers and producers in the developing world.
 Here is a list of dining areas on campus that provide Fair Trade products:

-Blackhawk Commons, Reeve Market Place, Sage Cafe, Reeve Coffee House and all the other to-go locations on campus serve Fair Trade Certified coffee, tea, and sugar.
+Blackhawk Commons, Reeve Marketplace, Einstein Bros.
+Bagels, Reeve Coffee House and all the other to-go locations on campus serve Fair Trade Certified coffee, tea and sugar.
 Corner Convenience Store: Chocolate.
 University Books and More: jewelry, arts and crafts.

 Choose To Eat Meatless